pip-services/pip-services-docs/content/en/node/nats/connect/nats_connection.md

 [IOpenable](../../../commons/run/iopenable)

 ### Description
+The NatsConnection class is used to define NATS connections using the default driver.

 **Important points**
-- By defining a connection and sharing it through multiple message queues you can reduce number of used database connections.
+- By defining a connection and sharing it through multiple message queues, you can reduce number of used database connections.

 #### Configuration parameters